AI Retrieval Practice Quizzes: What Teachers Need to Know

 However, the quality of the questions dictates the quality of the learning.
 Webb (1997) provides the Depth of Knowledge framework, which categorises tasks by cognitive complexity.
 Level 1 involves simple recall.
 Level 2 requires working with skills and concepts, while Level 3 demands strategic thinking and reasoning.

 Standard AI models are biased towards Webb's Depth of Knowledge Level 1.
 If you ask an AI for a quiz on volcanoes, it will ask for the definition of magma.
-To leverage retrieval practice, teachers must force the AI into Level 2 and Level 3 territories.
-Prompt the AI to create scenarios where pupils apply their knowledge to novel situations.
+To use retrieval practice, teachers must force the AI into Level 2 and Level 3 territories.
+Prompt the AI to create scenarios where learners apply their knowledge to novel situations.

 Example: